Nerajno/begin-to-code/lessons/javascript/lesson-6/presentation.md

 ```

 ---
-As well as text areas.
+The same is also true for text areas.
 ***************************************************************
 ## Text Areas